+appropriate responses emerging challenges, in line with international guidance and policy recommendations e.g. e-cigarettes and shisha.

+Regulations of e-cigarettes are being considered.
+Shisha is regulated like other tobacco.

-Consider joining the WHO FCTC Protocol on Illicit Trade of Tobacco.
-Under consideration by the cabinet.
+Consider joining the WHO FCTC Protocol on Under consideration by the cabinet.
+Illicit Trade of Tobacco.

 Consider scaling up graphic health warnings and plain packaging.

 Graphic health warnings are compliant with WHO FCTC Article 11 guidelines.

 Scale up school and adolescent interventions for smoking prevention.

 Bahrain started a new campaign for primary schools under the title Generations Without Smoking to increase the awareness of primary school students aged 10 about tobacco use hazards on health and to strengthen their life skills.

 Bahrain increased the number of lectures to raise the awareness of adolescents about health risk behaviours such as smoking.

 The Grown-Up Boys-Girls school programme covers part of the required life skills for adolescents.
 There is an ongoing collaboration with anti-tobacco clinic groups.

 Bahrain conducts a periodic school screening programme for school students in middle and high school for early detection and successful intervention.
 The programme contains an education component with eight modules about health risk behaviours.

+NUTRITION

-NUTR ITION 2017 Joint Mission Recommendations Progress Update Salt: continue gradual reduction in the main food products.
+Salt: continue gradual reduction in the main food products.

 Bahrain has so far reduced the salt content in breads by 5% and with a further target of 10 and 30% in the future.
 If the initiative on bread is effective, the Ministry of Health plans to extend this to cheese producers.

-Sugar: introduce taxes on sugary sweetened The government has imposed a 50% tax on
+Sugar: introduce taxes on sugary sweetened beverages, remove subsidies.

+The government has imposed a 50% tax on carbonated high-calorie drinks and 100% on energy drinks.
+The GCC is considering how to design and implement a tax on SSBs (e.g. UK tax on sugar content).

+NUTRITION

-NUTRITION 2017 Joint Mission Recommendations Progress Update Trans fatty acids: finalize national strategy on trans fats, including guidance for food industry.
+Trans fatty acids: finalize national strategy on trans fats, including guidance for food industry.

 The MOH is implementing a voluntary programme to reduce/remove trans fats (three of the six main bakeries in the country volunteered).
 MOH to use this experience to advance legislation on trans fats, following WHO guidance.

 The MOH has published guidelines for restaurants and have done workshops for bakeries on replacement techniques.

 The MOH is establishing a monitoring system where around 50 samples are taken per month from bakeries and analysed for salt and fat content.
 The monitoring first took place in 2019 and will inform a broader initiative to increase nutrition labelling of foods.

 The minister of Industry, Commerce and Tourism established a technical regulation on trans fats in 2016 which determined the maximum level of trans fats in foods and labelling criteria.

 Consider legislative action on TV and radio advertizing of unhealthy food and drink products.

 As per articles (16) and (17) in the child law no. (37) of 2012, the advertizing of unhealthy food and drink products to children is prohibited.

 PHYSICAL ACTIVITY